isomerpages/ogp/_about-us/eng/kokseng.md

   roll-out plan to users

   * Worked on CalSG to improve the functionality of slot booking and onboarding flow
-quote: The family – that dear octopus from whose tentacles we never quite escape, nor, in our inmost hearts, ever quite wish to.
+quote: Rejoice with your family in the beautiful land of life.
 linkedinId: ""

 ---